baseboxorg/jeffskinnerbox.github.io/content/ideas/rip-cd-from-command-line.md

 Faac (m4a), audio lossless (als), Musepack (mpc), Wavpack (wv) and/or Wave (wav) audio files from an audio CD.
 With [`ffmpeg`][16] formats like Apple lossless audio (m4a) and other formats can be produced.

+The `ripti`script walks you through the ripping process, and will even grab information about the CD from CDDB or MusicBrainz (two online repositories of music metadata).
+If ripit can't find the CD's metadata online, it lets you enter that information yourself.
+You can also tell ripit which tracks on a CD that you want, rather than ripping all of the songs on the disc.

 `ripit` is a front-end written in perl, for these programs:

 * `cdparanoia`, `dagrab` etc. for ripping the audio CD tracks